-If you are considering moving to a different nursing specialty, then we have put together a list of the most common in the UK, along with what you can expect from the role.
-We also have a plethora of nursing positions available at our healthcare recruitment agency, which are perfect for those considering the locum route.
+If you are considering the different types of nursing specialities, then we have put together a list of the most common nursing specialities in UK, along with what you can expect from the role.
+As we provide medical recruitment, we also have a number of nursing positions available, which are perfect for those considering the locum nurse route.

 Without further ado, let’s take a closer look at the following: